jimmyMackAtCrayon/Templates/README.md

 # Templates

-Read me file for the Image carousel template
+Read me file for the Image carousel templates